mattgwagner/leadership-in-brief/slides.md

 - Psychological Safety & Feedback Culture

 ---
+layout: section
+---

-# Transition: Learning from the Best
+# Learning from the Best

 **Great leaders are always learning.
 Here are a few books that shaped my views.**